ENGLISH LETTER FREQUENCIES

 • The Handbook of Applied Cryptography by Alfred J. Menezes, Paul C. van Oorschot and Scott A. Vanstone is available on-line here.

-• The Cryptology ePrint Archive for 2004 can be found here.
+• The Cryptology ePrint Archive can be found here.

 QUOTES